TheForceEngine/TheForceEngine.github.io/downloads.md

 ### Version 1.00.000
 [TheForceEngine-v1.08.000.zip](archive/TheForceEngine-v1.08.000.zip) <br>
+This build contains most of the features slated for version 1.10, with the only major missing feature being internal midi synth support.
+This marks the version "official" TFE version with Linux support.
 * Changed "activated" to "toggle" to better match existing cheat messages.
 * Fixed a HOM issue in Executor.
 * Added a proper FPS counter which can be enabled in the graphics menu.